 Reporting Sexual Violence

 At Georgia Tech, we encourage all students to report sexual violence, but it is important to know that survivors are not required to report and can receive supportive services and information about their rights and accommodations without reporting.
 Assistance is available to help students determine the best reporting option.
 If you have additional questions about reporting options, or would like more specific information prior to filing a report, please contact one of the Victim-Survivor Advocates in Health Initiatives.
-Their contact information can be found here.
+Victim-Survivor-Advocates contact Information.

 If a student wishes to report sexual violence they have several options.